telerik/teststudio-docs/docs/automated-tests/continuous-integration/continious-integration-overview.md

 ## Examples of Implementing Test Studio Tests in Different CI Pipelines

-Find out the desired type of pipeline and follow the instructions on how to implement Test Studio test runs in it.
+Find out few examples of setting a pipeline on specific platform and follow the instructions on how to implement Test Studio test runs in it.

 * <a href="/advanced-topics/build-server/azure-devops" target="_blank">Azure DevOps Classic Pipeline</a>
 * <a href="/advanced-topics/build-server/jenkins-ci" target="_blank">Jenkins CI</a>